wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/search/search-create-geospatial.md

 + **Geocoding Addresses:** In the data, we have addresses (city, state, zip), but we also want the longitude and latitude coordinates of an address so that we can do geospatial searches.
 To get the cooridnates, we'll use the Bing Maps DataFlow API to send up a batch of addresses for geocoding.
 Using the Bing Trial account, we are limited to 50 addresses at one time, but that will be sufficient for this tutorial.

-+ **Bing Maps:** When the app runs, we’ll use Bing Maps to display store locations, overlayed on top of a Bing Map.
++ **Bing Maps:** When the app runs, we'll use Bing Maps to display store locations, overlayed on top of a Bing Map.

 ### Create an account for Bing Maps